daudix/daudix.one/content/snug-nook/index.md

 - Ananas Duck
 - Hall of...
 Shame
 - Most of my friends
+- Ametrine devlog channel
 - Time zone roles (optional)
-- Weekend rebrands twice a month
+- Weekend rebrands every now and then
 - Custom emojis on both Discord and Matrix
-- Duckquill/Ametrine updates and devlog channels
 - Voice channel where one can be silent, that's right, shy folks
 - Locations metaphor; e.g. `#living-room` instead of `#general`

 ### Weekend Rebrand

-At Snug Nook we have many unique "traditions", and weekend rebrand is one of them; every* weekend (Saturday and Sunday in the UTC time zone) we collectively decide upon what to rebrand Snug Nook to; a meme, gag, series we've been discussing in the last two weeks, and the like.
-It may seem silly and confusing, but that is what Snug Nook is all about; chaotic fun.
+At Snug Nook we have many unique "traditions", and weekend rebrand is one of them; every now and then, during weekend (Saturday and Sunday in the UTC time zone) we collectively decide upon what to rebrand Snug Nook to; a meme, gag, series we've been discussing in the past week, and the like.
+It may seem silly and confusing, but that is what Snug Nook is all about; chaotic harmless fun.

-*Sometimes every other weekend if we don't have any ideas.

 ## Bridges